Through the Blue

 Agios Prokopis, Agia Anna, Plaka and Mikri Vigla all radiate with aquamarine waters and champagne-coloured shores.
 Powder-fine, shallow, and calm, the conditions are perfect for child’s play.
 Our preferred part lies south from Plaka to Mikri Vigla where the beach gets quieter.

-Plaka’s other draw is a stylish selection of restaurant-cafes spread over swathes of space.
+Plaka’s other draw is a chic selection of restaurant-cafes spread over swathes of space.
 Set under a dense canopy of native cedar trees, Cedar Cafe is a hammock-saddled hideout with an ethnically inspired menu.
-Admittedly, this is not for seekers of a “Best of Naxos” culinary experience, but I was lured by the offer of chicken curry after two months of tomato on repeat.
-A few doors down is Yazoo – polished, standing out with prettily plated, creative Cretan-Naxian cuisine, and none of the pretensions of modern dining.
+Not quite for seekers of a “Best of Naxos” culinary experience, but appealing with the offer of chicken curry after two months of tomato-based dishes on repeat.
+A few doors down, Yazoo stands out with creative Cretan-Naxian cuisine, minus any of the pretensions of modern dining.

 — MIKRI VIGLA —

 From Plaka, the paved road to Mikri Vigla soon turns to dirt.
 As you approach its gusty north beach bay, a rainbow of kite and windsurfing sails colour the horizon.
-The “Meltimi” north Aegean summer winds blowing through are an aquatic adventurer’s joy.
+The “Meltimi” north Aegean summer winds blowing through are an adventurer’s playground.
 “Ride with the Gods” beckon one of the handful of sea sport centers.
 Savvy operators have even extended the offering to yoga and Brazilian Jujitsu i.e. activities awash for teenagers.

 Mikri Vigla beach in Naxos Island, Greece